Too ugly for politics?

 Good looks and power in history

-I was just reading an article about the troubles of the British Labour party leader, Ed Miliband.
+I was just reading an article about the troubles of the former British Labour party leader, Ed Miliband.

 It appears that even though British Prime Minister David Cameron is rather unpopular, Mr. Miliband has failed to profit from his adversary’s weakness because he is… too ugly!

 In this world, political power has, at least in historical terms, been wielded by men and women who had many particular attributes, such as courage, cunning, ruthlessness, jealousy, etc. Good looks seem to be a relatively new requirement for climbing to the top of politics.
 That’s not to say that a pleasing aesthetic countenance has not benefited some past leaders.
 Busts of Alexander the Great show a good-looking fella; Caesar looked OK for a middle-aged man; Jefferson had a certain boyish charm; and even the dictator Stalin was handsome in a gruff manner.
 Most world leaders have actually been rather ugly, and that’s a much easier and longer list to compile.
 George Washington, the English kings, the Spanish kings with their Hapsburg jaws—none were very pleasant to look at.

 The adjective “beautiful” seems to be reserved for the fairer sex.
 Few queens in history have been described or portrayed as ugly.
 Powerful men always seem to have attracted the fairer of the fairer sex without much difficulty.
 Elizabeth I was probably not as beautiful as some, given the obsequious descriptions of her written during her lifetime.
 Too much flattery is suspicious, and descriptions such as “virgin queen” seem to be grasping at any semblance of a “valuable” physical trait when no others exist!